Skip to content

 • The prior versions de-risk design (you know what you want, you've tried approaches) more than they supply droppable code — especially since only the oldest (TutCatalog4, C++/Qt5) reached "usable," and the Python ones are ideas/scaffolding to redesign.

-• Personal-priority path (Milestones A+B) to a genuinely useful tool: ~7–11 focused dev-weeks, with a standalone-usable result already at the end of Milestone A.
+• Personal-priority path to a genuinely useful standalone tool: LocalEdit + CacheDB (local edit, then a searchable cached catalog — ~5–8 focused dev-weeks), with a standalone-usable result already at the end of LocalEdit.
+Tablet watching (WatchTutorial) and offline borrow (Borrowing) build on top.